 “I should enjoy your Chicago pizza.
 Life is fine with plenty of bread and wine.

-“Michael, AJ used to complain to me,” she said, munching happily, “saying ‘I’m an American too.
-But in Saburia, everyone thinks I’m just another Indian, and that all Americans actually look like David Campbell.’
+“Michael, AJ used to complain to me,” she said, munching happily, “saying that he is an American too.
+But in Saburia, everyone thinks he’s just another Indian and that all Americans actually look like David.
 See how misleading the media can be?

-“Then there’s Manny, do you think he’ll ever be able to leave Saburia?”
+“Then there’s Manny, do you think he’ll ever leave Saburia?”

-“It’s an exciting opportunity, Shelly, I totally understand.”
+“It’s an exciting opportunity, Shelly.
+I was happy to help.”

-On their last video-call, George said he was being careful to not let his school know he was living alone.
+On their last video-call, George said he was being careful.

-“If they find out, Dad, I may have to return to Chicago.”
+“If the school finds out I’ll be living alone, Dad, I may have to return to Chicago.”

 “Dad, the Malone sibs are returning.”